A Partially Pooled NSUM Model: Detailed estimation of CSEM trafficking prevalence in Philippine municipalities: Introduction

 The survey was translated into five languages spoken in the Philippines and deployed nationally with a representative sample of 3,600 Filipino households taking part.
+This sample size was chosen as this corresponds to a 99\% confidence level and a 2.15\% margin of error with an average network size of 300 using the NSUM sample size heuristic described in \cite{Josephs2022}.
+This was chosen to satisfy the IJM's tolerance for uncertainty in the results.
 The survey was facilitated by IPSOS Philippines.
 Ethical approval was given by the University of Nottingham School of Sociology Ethics Committee and the Philippines Social Science Council Ethics Review Board.

 The remainder of the paper is structured as follows.
 In Section \ref{sec: model} we describe the standard NSUM model and our partially pooled version.
-In Section \ref{sec: sim study} we carry out simulation studies to evidence the ability of our model to provide municipality level estimates without an increased sample size.
+In Section \ref{sec: sim study} we run simulation studies to evidence the ability of our model to provide municipality level estimates without an increased sample size.
 In Section \ref{sec: results} we fit our model to data we collected in the Philippines.
-In Section \ref{sec: discussion} we discuss our model, its limitations, our results and future work.
+In Section \ref{sec: discussion} we discuss our model results, limitations and future work.